 One of the most popular ways of using elderflower heads is by making them into an elderflower cordial.
 The elderflower cordial can be drunk with still or sparkling water, added to an elderflower gin cocktail, made into aromatic icing, or used in these Elderflower and Lemon Cupcakes.

 The whitish elderflowers decorate the summer landscape and spread out their scents.
 When walking by an elder tree (Sambucus nigra), you will immediately smell the flowers, even from distance.
-Elderflowers can be foraged in June and July and can be used in a variety of ways.
+Elderflowers can be foraged in early summer and can be used in a variety of ways.

 Follow this easy elderflower cordial recipe and enjoy the taste of summer.

 - 3 cups (600 grams) sugar